Chapter 19 – Erica's Gift

 Erica laughed but she didn't make a sound.
 The medicine had settled into her throat and made her feel warm and relaxed.
 She liked it.
 She smiled at Matilda for giving Marcus a hard time.
 She hadn't seen her do that before.
 As she enjoyed the new order of things the waiters began serving their table and everyone returned to their seats.

-Matilda placed her hands on Erica's shoulders before returning to her chair.
-"No quips tonight," she said happily then leaned close to Erica's ear.
+Matilda caught Erica's eye.
+"No quips tonight," she said happily.
 "By the way, a quip is a smart assed remark and you do excel at those."
-She went around the table to the last empty chair and immediately began a conversation with John and Marcus.
+She began a conversation with John as he took a seat to her left.

 The medicine relaxed Erica enough that she really did start to enjoy the party.
 She didn't have to speak even if people spoke to her, which they didn't.
 She sat back to listen.
 She liked the company.
 James was right when he told her this was her family.
 That which had happened with those people she hadn't seen in decades didn't matter.
 Marcus was more of a father to her than Samuel could ever be.
 Ella gave her hugs.
 Kate hit her.
 Mati cared for her like a sister ought to, the sister Erica wanted.
 Erica's real sister was an arrogant fool.

 Marcus happened to glance her way then paused to give Erica a second look.
-She smiled warmly.
+She felt the warm glow of being included and being relaxed.

-He smiled back just as warmly, which caught the attention of the women, and then he pointed at her.
-"Who has ever seen her so relaxed in a crowd?" he asked to which no one disagreed.
+He smiled at her, which caught the attention of the table.
+He pointed at Erica.
+"Who has ever seen her so relaxed in a crowd?" he asked so everyone who knew her nodded in agreement.
 "I think I'll keep some of this around even after she can talk."
 Marcus held up the bottle and gestured at Erica with it.
 "I've never had such an enjoyable evening with her."

-Erica nodded to him sedately.
+Erica shrugged.
 He laughed then returned to his conversation.
 Erica listened until the waiter placed a large bowl of fruit in front of her.
 There wasn't any meat in sight.
 She didn't know who had ordered.
 She looked around the table.

 "I thought you would like it," Ella explained.
 "I have had reports that you have been very good about your eating habits lately.
 You deserve to have what you like tonight."